web7wizard/Student_Placement_Record/README.md

-# 🤝 Contributing
+## 🤝 Contributing
 Pull requests are welcome!
 For major changes, please open an issue first to discuss what you would like to change.

-# 👩‍💻 Author
+## 👩‍💻 Author
 -  Name                 -  javeriya jamadar
--    college           -  sesp
+- 🏢 college           -   sesp
 - 📧 emil account      -   javeriyajamadar7@gmail.com
 - 🔗 GitHub Profile    -   web7wizard

-#
-**Proudly developed as part of a journey in learning and building real-world Java applications. 🎓💻**
+#### Proudly developed as part of a journey in learning and building real-world Java applications. 🎓💻**